 A new gift from former Providence College Board of Trustees Chair Michael A. Ruane ’71 & ’13Hon. and his wife, Elizabeth Ruane, will enable Providence College to begin construction of the Ruane Friar Development Center, a new multi-purpose facility that will significantly enhance Friar athletics, student services, and College community life.

-Rev. Brian J. Shanley, O.P. ’80, PC’s president, announced today that the College will begin construction on Phase I in 2016, to include a new two-story structure attached to Alumni Hall.
+Rev. Brian J. Shanley, O.P. ’80, PC’s president, announced today that the College will begin construction on Phase I, to include a new two-story structure attached to Alumni Hall.
 That facility will include a basketball practice facility and space for associated Department of Athletics activities.